 Consonant with the University of North Carolina Wilmington's (UNCW's) mission "to stimulate in its students intellectual curiosity, ethics, imagination, rational thinking, thoughtful expression, and a love of learning," the Graduate Liberal Studies (GLS) program at UNCW, consisting of both a Master of Arts in Liberal Studies (MALS) degree and a post-Master's certificate in liberal studies, provides a highly integrated exploration of the liberal arts, which not only adheres to the traditional values of broad liberal arts education, but is specifically designed for highly motivated learners who wish to deepen their understanding of the social, scientific, and humanistic dimensions of today's world.
 Fundamental to UNCW's GLS program is its mission to prepare its students to meet the many complex challenges facing our society, the world and regional communities, most of which do not fall within the strict confines of a single discipline or professional degree program, but rather require a broader interdisciplinary perspective.

 Typically, GLS programs reflect an older, cultural tradition of scholarship, which liberally educates the whole person, providing breadth and depth, but not applying directly to a career or vocation.
 The popularity of such programs attests to their widespread adoption, beginning in the l950s and continuing to the present, in colleges and universities from east to west, north to south, urban to rural settings.
 According to the Association of Graduate Liberal Studies Programs, there are currently nearly two hundred graduate liberal studies programs in the U.S., including our program and six others in the state of North Carolina.
-Links to these programs are provided below (all these links are external to the UNCW website).
+Links to the North Carolina programs are provided below (all these links are external to the UNCW website).

 - Duke University